-Lately, there’s a lot of focus on encouraging innovation or creativity in all types of workplaces across the United States.
+Lately, there’s been a lot of focus on encouraging innovation or creativity in all types of workplaces across the United States.
 Of course, if you have anything to do with PR or content marketing, the pressure to be creative is nothing new.
 It’s what we do.
-The thing is, even though we have to be creative on practically a daily basis, most of us lack a real understanding of how to summon and cultivate creativity.
+The thing is, even though we have to be creative on a daily basis, most of us don’t understand how to unleash creativity.

 The good news is that creativity is a skill that we’re all born with; we just exercise it to greater or lesser extents.
 Creativity doesn’t have to involve coming up with a unique and epic idea; it can just mean changing your perspective.
 For example, a commonly-cited technique for developing creative messaging involves noticing what the competition isn’t mentioning about their product or service (often because it’s a common industry feature that they take for granted) and adapting your message to take advantage of that gap and differentiate yourself.
 And that’s just one way to get inventive with your messaging or general campaigns.